 The Widow Next Door: The most chilling of new crime thriller books from the USA Today bestseller by L.A.
 Detwiler

-And then we have another book about a widow the widow next door.
+And then we have another book about a widow next door.
 It's kind of seems like a cross between the widow and the woman in the window I think ally read this and actually didn't like it so we'll see what I think so it sounds like some people move into a house they get a new neighbor this little lady she becomes a friend of theirs and then she grows a little too interested in the couple and watches them constantly so I'm gonna read it I know my wife didn't like it but we'll see what I think.

 11. The Next to Die